Who are ThinkMarkets?

 Can you trade on mobile with ThinkMarkets?

-Absolutely yes as in addition to the MT4 mobile app, ThinkMarkets also offer ThinkTrader mobile app which can be used both with Android and iOS devices.
+Absolutely yes with the MT4 mobile app.
 After reviewing extensively their platform we can say that the design and the navigation are really intuitive and user-friendly.
 Trading and managing orders was really easy and this is surely one of the best mobile platforms currently in the market.
 They also have an OCO (One-cancels-Other) pending order type which is really useful.

 Surely ThinkMarkets have made significant progresses in the last months and the rebranding has increased the number of instruments offered to clients.
 There is still some way to go in order to reach the depth in offering of some of their competitors tough.
 A strong point for ThinkMarkets is that they are solidly regulated by the respectables FCA and ASiC.
 This is an important security point in favour of ThinkMarkerts who segregates all clients funds in tier-1 banks (who are kept separately from the company accounts).
 Overall we wouldn’t suggest to go for the Standard account as you won’t have free VPS, the AutoChartlist and the account manager: those are some very strong points for ThinkMarkets and will be a pity to take them away.
-Since ThinkTrader platform can only be used with the Standard account my suggestion would be to use the MT4 and pick one of the others accounts offered by ThinkMarkets.
 So all in all we certainly believe ThinkMarkets to be a reputable broker and despite they are not yet there with the top ones they are making significant progress and could actually be a good fit for some traders.

 Your capital is at risk